azab246/Mushroom/README.md

 - Support For More Than 8 Different Downloading Formats
 - And More
 <br><br>

-## Still Under Development
-<br><br>
-## Note
+## Notes
-<br><br>
 A FFMPEG Static Build File Will Be Downloaded At The First App Launch

-The App Uses FFMPEG To Handle YouTupe Progressive Strams Which Is The Method That The App Uses For All Video Downloads
+The App Uses FFMPEG To Handle YouTube Progressive Streams Which Is The Method That The App Uses For All Video Downloads

 <br><br>

 ## Disclaimer

+This App Is Made By A __Complete Noob__ With 0 Experience On Cs at all and didnt work on any Similar Projects Before, __And Even Though The App is Working__, The Code Might be just A Complete Peice Of Trash In Some Perspectives, Some Might See It as  Total Inefficient and Might Even Have Securety Flaws _bc of my lackage of experience_, So You Are Using This At __Your Own Responsability__ :>

 <br><br>

-### This App Is Made By A __Complete Noob__ With 0 Experience On Cs at all and didnt work on any Similar Projects Before, __And Even Though The App is Working__, The Code Might be just A Complete Peice Of Trash In Some Perspectives, Some Might See It as  Total Inefficient and Might Even Have Securety Flaws _bc of my lackage of experience_, So You Are Using This At __Your Own Responsability__ :>
+## Still Under Development